-In the Call 2020, to be published in the 2nd semester of 2020, two new and emerging research topics are addressed, namely Advanced Brain-Computer Interfaces for Novel Interactions and Towards Sustainable ICT.
+In the Call 2020, to be published in December 2020, two new and emerging research topics are addressed, namely Advanced Brain-Computer Interfaces for Novel Interactions and Towards Sustainable ICT.

 The topics descriptions below are provided as draft only.
 The final descriptions will result from the CHIST-ERA Conference 2020 (September 29-30 and October 1).
 Open to any interested scientist, the Conference will bring together scientists and CHIST-ERA representatives in order to identify and formulate the most promising scientific and technological challenges.
 The conference website is available here.

 Moreover, indications on the participating funding organisations are provided in the table below.
 CHIST-ERA being open to new funding partners, interested researchers from countries not listed below are encouraged to contact their national/regional funding organisation to express their interest.
 The definitive list of the participating funding organisations will be published in the official Call Announcement.